 The Google phone made quite a stir when it came out.
 Now in its fourth generation, the Google Pixel phone doesn’t quite knock the iPhone or the Samsung from their top perches, but it doesn’t need to.
 Designed for excellent user experience and drawing on everything Google does best, if you want a phone that’s a fantastic piece of all-round technology, the Pixel might be for you.

 That said, the Google phone, while affordable compared to other phones that offer similar specs, may still be on the higher end of your budget.
+There are different versions of the Pixel though and it remains one of the more affordable phone ranges, offering good specs - especially in the camera department.

-A Chinese brand that’s helping to build the UK’s 5G network, Huawei may have been on the receiving end of negative press coverage when it comes to operating systems, but this hasn’t stopped its phones from speaking for themselves and maintaining a top spot in the UK mobile market.
+Huawei may have been on the receiving end of negative press coverage when it comes to operating systems, but this hasn’t stopped its phones from speaking for themselves and maintaining a top spot in the UK mobile market.

 Depending on your model, you can find Huawei phone deals that suit any budget, and you’ll get a design, camera setup and overall specs that feel premium.
+Be warned, though: Google services are currently unavailable on these devices.

 Viewed by some as a rival to Huawei, OnePlus is a Chinese brand that comes with an air of exclusivity.
 You won’t find them everywhere.
 A very solid alternative to any of the high-end phones, you get a lot of bang for your buck.
+Its OnePlus Nord handset proved to everyone that OnePlus does low cost extremely well.
+We’re expecting many more reasonably priced handsets from the company over the coming years.

-O2 offers a full spectrum of handsets, though as a leading network, it does concentrate more on high-end brands.
+O2 offers a full spectrum of handsets though, as a leading network, it does concentrate more on high-end brands.
 That said, you can take that as reassurance that even its cheapest phones are quality options.

 On the lower end of the scale for its pay monthly phones, you can find affordably priced handsets from Huawei and Doro.
 If you choose to pay as you go, Motorola, Alcatel and Nokia are added to the mix.
-O2, as of April 2020, is still offering the iPhone 7 on a PAYG contract – a great way to experience Apple’s technology for a lower price.

 Similar to O2, Vodafone gives centre stage to higher-end phones, but you can still find some bargains.
 Pay monthly phones include Nokia, Huawei and Motorola.
 There’s also the very cheap Vodafone Smart, its own brand of smartphone that does everything you need a simple phone to do and looks sleek while doing it.